 Malassezia yeast is more likely to grow in warm, damp environments.
 If you are prone to folliculitis breakouts, you should take special care to shower right away after exercising, enjoying a hot tub, or relaxing in the sauna.
 You can help to stave off a breakout by using antifungal shampoo or soap at least once a week.
 As soon as you notice a more serious flareup, schedule a visit with your dermatologist right away.
 The sooner we begin treating a folliculitis breakout, the sooner your skin health will improve.
 You should also visit a dermatologist at least once each year for a thorough skin exam and evaluation.

 When do I Need to Visit U.S. Dermatology Partners for Folliculitis Treatment?

 Whether you’re struggling with acne that doesn’t respond to treatment or you’ve been previously diagnosed with folliculitis and are experiencing a severe breakout, U.S. Dermatology Partners can help you to restore your skin’s health and appearance.
 We also offer a variety of other dermatology solutions, so please don’t hesitate to contact us for all of your skincare needs.
-If you live near the Plano or Flower Mound areas, Dr. Farmer would be happy to talk to you about your folliculitis treatment options.
-And, with numerous locations nationwide, there is likely to be a U.S. Dermatology Partners practice near your home.
+With numerous locations nationwide, there is likely to be a U.S. Dermatology Partners practice near your home.
 Using our simple online form, you can request a visit with one of our knowledgeable dermatologists to discuss your options to achieve, maintain, or create your best looking and healthiest skin.

 Find a location near me